 Most of the well-paying jobs require completed university education in the shape of a Bachelor’s or a Master’s degree.
 Most jobs that pay above minimum salary need one to possess a senior high school diploma at the absolute minimum.
 Nevertheless, in certain areas, experience is valued far greater than education.
 However, education is critical to get hired in the first place that leads to the experience.
 Higher education is also necessary for promotion and getting paid more.

 The story of John and Jane

 Let me describe a hypothetical scenario.
 John Doe and Jane Doe graduated from the same high school.
-John decides to go for a job right after the completion of high school and Jane decides to go for a bachelor’s degree in a state university.
+Upon completion of high school, John decides to go for a job.
+Jane decides to go for a bachelor’s degree in a state university.
 Both John and Jane were born and raised in El Paso, Texas.
 They decided to stay in this lovely city.

 After High School, John started to work in Home Depot as a Sales Associate.
 He earns $11.35 per hour, which is quite impressive because others with High School diploma become Cashiers in the same store at $9.82/hour.
 John’s yearly income, given that he is hard-working and spends 10 hours per day in the store, turns out to be 300x10x$11.35=$34,050.
 By the way, we are assuming there are 300 working days for John in a year.